Our Community Partners

 • Peer - Peer support sessions.

-In addition, participants have access to computers, printers, and other resources that help them prepare for full time schooling or employment.
+In addition, participants have access to other resources that help them prepare for future schooling and/or employment.

-For more information and to find out how you can participate or help contact us.
+For more information and to find out how you can participate, contact us.